Eddie Lacy

 Edward Darwin Lacy Jr. (born June 2, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Alabama Crimson Tide, where he was a member of three BCS National Championship teams in the 2009, 2011, and 2012 seasons.
 He was selected by the Green Bay Packers in the second round of the 2013 NFL draft.

 Lacy had a successful rookie season, being named Offensive Rookie of the Year, in addition to being a Pro Bowl and second team All-Pro selection.
-He remained the Packers' feature back for three more seasons, but missed most of the 2016 season to injury.
+He remained the Packers' feature back for three more seasons, but his production dropped due to weight issues and injury.
 He signed with the Seattle Seahawks in 2017, with whom he played for one season in a crowded backfield.

 Early life

 Lacy was born and raised in the New Orleans suburb of Gretna, Louisiana.
 His family was forced to evacuate his childhood home due to Hurricane Katrina, fleeing to Beaumont, Texas to stay with Lacy’s aunt.
 His family later relocated to the Baton Rouge, Louisiana area, where Lacy initially lived with nine other family members in a three-bedroom home, before Lacy, his parents, and his brothers settled in the nearby town of Geismar, Louisiana.

 Lacy attended and graduated from Dutchtown High School, where he played high school football for the Griffins.
 He ran for 1,207 yards and 13 touchdowns as a sophomore, 34 touchdowns as a junior, and one touchdown during his injury-plagued senior season.
 In December 2008, he was selected by the Louisiana Sports Writers Association as a first-team player on the Class 5A All-State football team for the second consecutive season.
 Rated as the 13th best running back and the 116th best prospect overall by Rivals.com, Lacy committed to the University of Alabama in February 2009.